-The known University is tens of billions of lightyears wide.
-Yet, ironically, space available in space for experiments is extremely limited in terms of volume and mass.
+The known Universe is tens of billions of lightyears in size.
+Yet, ironically, space available in space for experiments is often limited to mere centimeters.

 Sustainspace has been working on its own plant chambers for R&D on both Earth and in space.
 To minimize volume and mass, SustainSpace has been working on a suite of 1U cube form plant growth chambers.
 Ultimately intended for space research, SustainSpace is also developing an inexpensive STEM version for educational use on Earth, using “off-the-shelf” components.